 How To Make Arabic Rice With Vermicelli

 Here is the process in pictures.
-For more detailed instructions and recipe notes, see the recipe card.
+For more detailed instructions and recipe notes, see the printable recipe card.

 Step 2: Add rice to the vermicelli and butter mixture, coating it with butter.

 Step 3: Pour in water or broth, add salt and any optional spices you might want, and stir.
+Bring to a boil, then simmer on low with a lid for 18-20 minutes.

-Step 5: Let the rice rest covered for 5 minutes, then fluff with a fork.
+Step 4: Let the rice rest covered for 5 minutes, then fluff with a fork.

 Top Tips